top of page

 • HDT Team

 We all know there are reasons WHY we should be outside on a regular basis.
 It’s beneficial to both our mental and physical health.
 Fresh air strengthens our immune system, helps us sleep better, and improves our mood.
-According to a study from the University of Exeter, it takes just 120 minutes of outside time each week for kids to reap the health, happiness and learning benefits of nature.
-I recently had my vitamin D level tested and was surprised that it was as low as it was with all of the time we are outside.
-Today, I’d like to share some tips HOW to get you and your family outside on a daily basis.
+According to studies, it takes just 120 minutes of outside time each week for kids to reap the health, happiness and learning benefits of nature.
+Here are some tips on HOW to get you and your family outside on a daily basis.

 Tips for your family

 1. Make it routine.
 Select a time of day that you will most likely spend outside.
 It could be after school, after supper, or before you start your day.
-We go outside every day after lunch.
-It can be discouraging to get everybody dressed and out the door only to come in a few minutes later, but trust me, it gets easier and it’s worth it!
-We go outside during other parts of the day too, but after lunch is our consistent time.
+It can be discouraging to get everybody dressed and out the door only to come in a few minutes later, but it gets easier and it’s worth it!

 2. Make it easy.
 By the time children are 4-years-old, they should be able to dress themselves for outdoor winter play.
-We have a visual checklist that helps remind what order items should be put on.
-We also keep our gear accessible.
+Use a visual checklist that helps remind what order items should be put on.
+Keep our gear accessible.
 It gets hung in the same spot, and boots are on the mat by the door.
-My kids can reach their hats and mittens independently.
-With the occasional help tucking in of a mitten, or covering a boot, my oldest 2 can be out the door on their own.

 Tips to get yourself outside